 Accessibility

-Provided here is a brief overview of major accessibility issues.
-For more information, see the Web Content Accessibility Guidelines, a set of guidelines recognized globally as the standard for web accessibility, and other resources listed in “Resources on accessibility.”
+For more information on accessibility, see the Web Content Accessibility Guidelines, a set of guidelines recognized globally as the standard for web accessibility, and other resources listed in “Resources on accessibility.”

 Background: